All Episodes

 You just go from one bogeyman to the next.

-The banks, insurance companies, the oil company, don't do anything, don't solve anything.
+The banks, insurance companies, the oil companies.

 Say you're going to.

-Blame everybody else for the problems going on, and uh and then try to get credit here for for caring so greatly and so deeply uh about about all of this.
+And then try to get credit here for caring so greatly and so deeply about all of this.

 Senator Obama, you gave an interview to the Reno Gazette Journal, and you said that we all have strengths and weaknesses.

-You said one of your weaknesses is quote, I'm not an operating officer, unquote.
+You said one of your weaknesses is, quote, I'm not an operating officer, unquote.

 Do the American people want someone in the Oval Office who is an operating officer?

-Because I remember him saying he's not a chief executive, and he doesn't want to be.
+Now, I made this point where I remembered this, and I went back and looked at this because I remember him saying he's not a chief executive, and he doesn't want to be.

 While all this is going on, he is still implementing his transformational agenda of redistribution, destruction of the private sector, and every crisis that pops up is an opportunity.